torjc01/DB33/4emeSoldat/wgfellows.md

 ## Bibliography

-[^Lodge of Antiquity 1906]: Lodge of Antiquity.
-By-Laws of The Lodge of Antiquity Ancient Free and Accepted Masons (Montreal:1906), 17.
+[^1]:[Lodge of Antiquity 1906] Lodge of Antiquity.
+By-Laws of The Lodge of Antiquity Ancient Free and Accepted Masons: Being Number One on the Registry of the Most Worshipful The Grand Lodge of Ancient Free and Accepted Masons of Quebec (Montreal:1906), 17.

-[^Nevinson 1963]: Harry M Nevinson.
+[^2]:[Nevinson 1963] Harry M Nevinson.
 History of the Lodge of Antiquity (Momtreal:1963), 52, 120.

+[^3]:[Summons] Albion's monthly summons for the communications (Quebec:2024)